 I see these “infinite stream” models also moving into other non-music audio categories.
 Personalization can make it easier for people to get the

 .
 AI will be trained to play burbling creeks, faint chanting, or any other compelling niche sounds that might ordinarily be hard to get in large and diverse quantities.
 Similarly, many people use music to get pumped up, cool off, or become reflective.
 This new wave of AI tech will make it much easier to program your life’s ambient background and help you set your mood.

 was — in which the protagonist wakes up in a world where The Beatles never happened and becomes an instant success playing Beatles hits — it’s hard to believe all the hits would culturally resonate today the same way they did in their time.

-Hatsune Miku is perhaps the most interesting exception that proves the rule:
+Hatsune Miku is perhaps the most interesting exception that proves the rule: people like people.

 , and many others existing along a spectrum of fictional to real artists.
 But what they help illustrate is how clearly people appeal to fans: even a fake avatar is more appealing than no musician.
 And a computer-rendered musician is itself a fashion statement.
 I’m sure they’ll continue to be some successful virtual musicians.
 They are easy to work with (just program them to do what you want without any debate), and they don’t come with travel costs or timeline constraints for tours.
 But computer-generated musicians are only one type of fashion.
 Ultimately I believe people will continue to connect most with real people.